nandinivyas25/Netflix-data-analysis/README.md

-# Netflix-data-analysis
+# Netflix Data Analysis

-Used pandas and matplotlib to analyze Netflix data, exploring trends in movies vs TV shows, popular genres, release years, and ratings.
-Created visualizations to reveal insights on content distribution and popularity, showcasing skills in data cleaning, analysis, and visualization.
+This project analyzes Netflix data using Python and pandas.
+It includes visualizations to understand the distribution of movies and TV shows, popular genres, etc.

+## Libraries used

+- pandas
+- matplotlib
+- seaborn

+## How to run

+Open the Jupyter notebook `netflix_analysis.ipynb` in Jupyter Lab or Jupyter Notebook and run the cells sequentially.

+## Insights

+- Summary of key findings from the data analysis.